 Earning is quick – $1.50 per point on slots, $3 per point on video poker, keno and Blackjack.
 If you go on a 10x Wednesday promotion, you earn 10 points per $1.50 on slots.
 100 points can be used as $1 in comps or free play on the slots or other electronic games like video poker.

 You also get access to a kiosk promotion that gives you up to five swipes per day.
-Each swipe gives you something of value – a few dollars in comps, free play, match play bonus points.
-I believe it was 800 points to get all five swipes on the kiosk, which is $1,200 of coin-in, and you generally see something in the neighborhood of $15-$20 in bonus perks from the kiosk, on top of the $8 in points (or $80 on Wednesdays) you get playing.
+Each swipe gives you something of value – a few dollars in comps, free play, match play bonus points, free gifts from the gift shop.
+It takes 800 points to get all five swipes on the kiosk, which is $1,200 of coin-in, and you generally see something in the neighborhood of $15-$20 in bonus perks from the kiosk, on top of the $8 in points (or $80 on Wednesdays) you get playing.

 Overall, I enjoy visiting OYO and playing, especially on the 10x point multiplier days.
 I fully intend on stopping in there on my next visit to Las Vegas.